 Blank welcomes certain elements of the nascent transportation bill.
 “We’re particularly supportive of the funding that’s going to incentivize the building of infrastructure for electric vehicles,” he said.
 “But this bill doesn’t go far enough in terms of solving the region’s most urgent transportation needs, which require significant investment in mass transit.
 There’s no incentive for people to be switching to public transit, which is really what we need.”

 Theoretically, the bill could evolve to include more funding for public transit infrastructure as it makes its way through the legislative process.
 But observers are not optimistic that it will become more transit-friendly if it is to pass the Republican-majority and rurally biased Senate and signed into law President Donald Trump.
 (Electric cars drive on roads, so they are more acceptable than mass transit to many conservatives.)
 The bill doesn’t have a transit title yet.

-Even though Trump is from Manhattan and he developed high-rise apartment buildings, he has shown no interest in defying his party’s antipathy for cities, Democratic-leaning states such as New York and public transit.
-Blank cited the ongoing delays in federal funding for the Gateway Tunnel project – a crucial rail connection between New York and New Jersey – as an example of how the region’s commuters are held hostage to the political process.
-“It’s being held up out of political spite,” said Blank.
+Even though Trump is from New York City and he developed high-rise apartment buildings, he has shown no interest in defying his party’s antipathy for cities, Democratic-leaning states like New York and public transit.
+Blank cited the ongoing delays in federal funding for the Gateway rail tunnel project – a crucial connection between New York and New Jersey – as an example of how the region’s commuters are held hostage to the political process.
+“It’s being held up out of political spite,” Blank said.

-“My feeling is that it’s going to be a big, fat roads bill,” said Blank.
+“My feeling is that it’s going to be a big, fat roads bill,” Blank said.
 “That’s the only way you’re going to get Republican support.
 They aren’t particularly interested in funding public transportation, especially in Democratic states.
 The thing that’s actually standing in the way of improving millions of people’s lives is pettiness.”